Pages

 Use mini-hubs to present information on 1 complex topic spread over 2 to 8 pages.

-We've found that mini-hubs help users understand complex topics.
+We've found that mini-hubs help users understand complex topics, for example health conditions.
 They break the topic down into manageable chunks and help users digest the information in a way that meets their needs.

-But this isn't the case for all of the NHS website.
-(We explain more in the Research section on this page.)
+But this is not always the case.
 Test the pattern with your users to make sure that it works for your content.

 When not to use this pattern